uwdb/website/projects/pipegen/index.markdown

 ### Adding a Data Pipe to a DBMS

 Using PipeGen is easy.
 First, create a configuration file for the database you wish to modify.
-For example, we modify the [Myria DBMS](http://myria.cs.washington.edu) using the following (abbreviated) metadata (abbreviated for readability; see [myria.yml](https://github.com/uwdb/pipegen/blob/master/systems/myria.yaml)):
+For example, we modify the [Myria DBMS](http://myria.cs.washington.edu) using the following metadata (abbreviated for readability; see [myria.yml](https://github.com/uwdb/pipegen/blob/master/systems/myria.yaml)):

 ```YAML
 name: Myria